SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-18-vaccine-mandate-history.md

 Dickensian nightmare of massive inequality, racism, and now a regrettable tendency of Republicans to embrace fascism.
-The latest fit in that nightmare has been a decline in life expectancy: the American healthcare system is not only a leading cause of bankruptcy, its spotty availability and our inability to absorb sensible public health advice is killing us.
+The latest fit in that nightmare has been a decline in life expectancy: the American healthcare system is not only a leading cause of bankruptcy, its spotty availability and our inability to absorb sensible public health advice are killing us.

-They're using a paper by UCLA professors Heuveline and Tzen, from the _BMJ._ <sup id="fn2a">[[2]](#fn2)</sup>
+Bloomberg is using a paper by UCLA professors Heuveline and Tzen, from the _BMJ._ <sup id="fn2a">[[2]](#fn2)</sup>
 And it's not just a little blip, it's a large effect!
 Consider Figure 4 from Heuveline &amp; Tzen, reproduced here: it shows a life expectancy drop  _by 2 years_, averaged